PTA/RTA Module 1

 to the current modern Blasingame, material balance and loglog diagnostic plots.

-The basic Topaze NL features including the interpretation path
+The basic Topaze features including the interpretation path

 of load, edit, model, p(q), q(p), fast model and the